hervenivon/aws-experiments-load-apigw-lambda-documentdb/README.md

 This command execute the following command:

-- `tsc` to transpile Typescript to Javascript
 - `npm install --production --no-optional` in the `lambda-node` directory to install required dependencies
+- `tsc` in the root directory to transpile Typescript to Javascript
-- `wget https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem` to gather the necessary `pem` file for [TLS connection](https://docs.aws.amazon.com/documentdb/latest/developerguide/security.encryption.ssl.html) to DocumentDB
+- `wget https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem` in the `lambda-node` to gather the necessary `pem` file for [TLS connection](https://docs.aws.amazon.com/documentdb/latest/developerguide/security.encryption.ssl.html) to DocumentDB

 ### Deploy